Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: A generic dynamic programming algorithm for solving the optimal, proper decision tree problem

 Moreover, the feasibility test is a non-trivial operation.
 For each hyperplane, it must be verified whether the data points used to define it lie within the same region as determined by its ancestor hyperplanes.
 Testing whether $D$ points are on the same side of a hyperplane requires $O\left(D^{2}\right)$ computations.
 Given that a decision tree is defined by $K$ hyperplanes, and in the worst case, a hyperplane may have $K$ ancestors, the feasibility test incurs a worst-case time complexity of $O\left(K^{2}D^{2}\right)$.

-Therefore, in order to achieve the optimal efficiency, it is essential to design a tree generator that directly generates only proper decision trees, eliminating the need for post-generation filtering, and even better, this generator is amenable to fusion.
-Next, we will explain the design of such a proper decision tree generator and then demonstrate that the recursive generator is fusable with the $min_{E}$ function.
+Therefore, to achieve optimal efficiency, it is essential to design a new proper decision tree generator of type $\mathit{genDTs}:\left[\mathcal{R}\right]\to\left[\mathit{DTree}\left(\mathcal{R},\mathcal{D}\right)\right]$, which directly generates all possible proper decision trees rather than first producing valid permutations.
+This eliminates the need for post-generation filtering, and ideally, the new generator should also support fusion.
+In next few sections, we will explain the design of such a proper decision tree generator and then demonstrate that the recursive generator is fusable with the $\mathit{min}_{E}$ function.

-\subsection{A simplified decision tree problem: the decision tree problem with $K$ fixed splitting rules (branch nodes)}